zer0xday/bash-mysql-migrations/README.md

 ## How to use?

 1. Clone
-2. Put your queries to `queries` directory
+2. Put your SQL files to `queries` directory
 3. Copy `config.sh.dist`  to `config.sh`
-4. Set your database credentials in `config.sh`
+4. Set your database credentials in `config.sh` you can change migrations table as well
-5. Run script (./migrate.sh)
+5. Run script `./migrate.sh`

 Enjoy!